 Dr. Clara Olding Prize: This prize, the interest of an endowment, given by the late Dr. A.M.
-Hebb, of Dartmouth, as a memorial to his wife, is awarded annually to the student making the highest aggregate in the examinations of fourth year, character and previous scholarship being taken into consideration.
+Hebb, of Darimouth, as a memorial to his wife, is awarded annually to the graduating student achieving the highest standing in the clinical years, character and previous scholarship being taken into consideration.